syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when new folder has been created sucessfully in file system
+Fires when new folder is created sucessfully in file system.

 <table class="params">
 <thead>